MANUSCRIPT PREPARATION

 Author Contributions

-A short statement detailing the contribution of each author to the research and preparation of the manuscript. should be included in accordance with the "Authorship Statement" form.
+A short statement detailing the contribution of each author to the research and preparation of the manuscript should be included in accordance with the "Authorship Statement" form.

 Examples:

 Author AA: Reviewing and editing.
 Author BB: Conceptualisation; writing - design; formal analysis; writing - review and revision.
 Author VV: software; review and revision.
 Author GG: methodology; writing - reviewing and revising.
 Author DD: conceptualisation; writing - drafting; writing - reviewing and revising.
-All authors read the and approved the final version of the manuscript.
+All authors read and approved the final version of the manuscript.

 For a single author, use the following wording: